The Dictionary of American Studio Ceramics, 1946 Onward

 1973-1995Studio Potter, The Pottery, Ojai, California

 Together with her husband, Otto Heino, Vivika Heino made traditional, thrown vessel forms decorated with rich surface glazes.
-Together with his wife, Vivika Heino, Otto Heino made traditional, thrown vessel forms decorated with rich surface glazes.
-For nearly 50 years, the Heino’s worked together in a shared workshop both throwing and glazing their own works and working collaboratively.
+For nearly 50 years the Heino’s worked together in a shared workshop both throwing and glazing their own works and working collaboratively.
 Independently, Vivika threw and glazed smaller and mid-sized objects.
 She became known for glaze calculations and developing new glazes.
-Every Wednesday Vivika would glaze tiles Otto had prepared for her to test new glazes in the kiln.
-(Correspondence with Roberta Griffith, January 2015)

 Born Vivien Place in Caledonia, New York she set out to pursue her artistic career by moving to Colorado and eventually California.
 While working at Swedish Applied Arts in San Francisco, she changed her name to Vivika.
 Vivika worked as a puppeteer, weaver, bookbinder and jeweler.
 After just one night course in clay with Manuel Eugene Jalanivich at the California Institute of Fine Arts she decided to pursue a career as a potter.

 Vivika next became Glen Lukens’ studio assistant at the University of Southern California.
 There she learned glazing and firing techniques to supplement the throwing skills she had mastered with Jalanivich.
 With Lukens’ recommendation, Vivika went to Alfred as a teaching assistant and to finish her MFA.
 She experimented and consistently developed new clay bodies and innovative finishing techniques including glazes and stains.